Pieces of the Past - Original Lamade Field Home Plate

 The home plate used by the first Little Leaguers in 1939 was carved out of rubber that founder Carl Stotz found in his father’s garage.
 That plate, the property of Mr. Stotz’s daughter, Karen Stotz Myers, was displayed on June 18, 2005, at the museum during an Open House and reception for Little Leaguers who played between 1939 and 1954.

-The 1959 plate, on exhibit in the museum’s World Series Room, was there for the dedication of the field prior to the championship game between Hamtramck, Mich., and Auburn, Calif.
+The 1959 plate, on exhibit in the World of Little League, was there for the dedication of the field prior to the championship game between Hamtramck, Mich., and Auburn, Calif.

 Only a year earlier, the South Williamsport site of the series was a “mass of rubble, dirt and stones.
 It looked like anything but a baseball diamond,” according to a description in the August 30, 1959, Grit newspaper.
 The fences were at 200 feet from home plate, compared with 175 and 188 feet at Original Field where the first 12 World Series tournaments were played.